tvtaerum/cGANs_housekeeping/README.md

 ### 7.  how can I vectorize from generated face to generated face when using embedding?
 Jeff Brownlee provides what I believe is a brilliant example of how to vectorize from one face to another face.
 We vectorize two generated faces and, for the same 100-dimensional space, add embedding with four attributes:  0, no descriptor; 1 male; 2 high cheek bones; 3 large lips.

-### 8.  how can I add descriptive information to a generated face when using embedding?
-All we are doing is taking a generated face and putting a label on the picture.
+### 8.  what other tweaks can be applied?
+  - adding label to the pictures
+  - changing Adam
+  - changing number of iterations